seznam/ima/docs/tutorial/final-polish.md

 }
 ```

-And, of course, we need to updated the `$dependencies` list so OC can inject
+And, of course, we need to update the `$dependencies` list so OC can inject
 PostFactory instance to our constructor as a second argument. so modify the dependencies of the **home
 page controller** (`app/page/home/HomeController.js`) to the following: